Perfect Plank Co.

 2. Chemical cartridge respirator with an organic vapor cartridge with dust filter.

-3. Gas mask with organic vapor canister (chin style or front—or back-mounted canister) with
+3. Gas mask with organic vapor canister (chin style or front--or back-mounted ) with dust filter.

-4. Type “C” supplied air respirator operated in the pressure demand or other positive pressure
+4. Type "C" air respirator operated in pressure demand or other positive pressure/continuous flow mode.

 5. Self-contained breathing apparatus.